plone/training/dexterity.rst

   </model>

-Moving content-types into code
+Moving content types into code
 ------------------------------

-We want version-control and more extendability so we move our new content-types into code.
+We want version-control and more extendability so we move our new content types into code.

 * Export the Type Profile and save the file
 * Delete the Type from the site before installing it from the file system
 * Extract the files from the exported tar-file and add them to our addon-package in ``ploneconf/site/profiles/default/``

-The file ``ploneconf/site/profiles/default/types.xml`` tells plone that there is a new content-type defined in file ``talk.xml``.
+The file ``ploneconf/site/profiles/default/types.xml`` tells plone that there is a new content type defined in file ``talk.xml``.

 .. code-block:: xml